geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Cloth'd in a fleecy veil the scene around;
 So thick, it scarce allow'd her eye to trace
 The lovely features of the Sea-nymph's face,
-Who from the boat began — " Miranda, haste !
+Who from the boat began — " Miranda, haste!
 " Let no vain fear the precious moments waste,
 L 2